haboustak/httpvec/README.md

-  -d, --debug           show detailed debug information -V, --verbose         show additional information -v, --version         show program's version number and exit -i , --inspectors     path to directory that contains inspector modules
+  -d, --debug           show detailed debug information -V, --verbose         show additional information -v, --version         show program's version number and exit -i , --inspectors     path to inspector module or a directory that contains
+                        inspector modules
+  -p PORT, --port PORT  port used to listen for incoming requests -H HOST, --host HOST  IP or hostname used to listen for incoming requests
 ```

 ## Using HTTPVEC